Pen – FrøyaRingen (NYTEK23)

 - Tighten the chain hoist sufficiently for removing the chain slack.
 Perform an inspection round on the pen to check that other potential chain slack has disappeared.

 - Connect the chain loops by using a min.
-6.5 ton shackle with bolt keeping a square hole (article no. 301611 at ScaleAQ is recommended, use loctite).
+6.5 ton shackle with square-head bolt (article no. 301611 at ScaleAQ is recommended, use loctite thread fastener – medium strength).
 Consider attaching the leftover part of the chain (the slack that has been removed) to the tight chain to keep it above the water level.
-Shackle with bolt shown in the left corner in Figure 7.4.1.1.
-Do not use shackle with nut and locking cotter pin due to the risk of damaging the netting if it is hitched by the pin.
-Maximum 50cm can be tightened per chain to avoid unbalance when it comes to the net attachment points.
+Shackle with bolt shown in the left corner in Figure 30.

-If a new chain is replacing a bended steel rod, the two following bullet points must be done before continuing with the tightening method already described.
+If a new chain is replacing a bent steel rod, the two following bullet points must be done before continuing with the tightening method already described.

-- Remove sufficient amount of walkway grates to access the brackets on each side of the steel rod being replaced with a chain.
+- Remove enough walkway grates to access the brackets on each side of the steel rod being replaced with a chain.

-- Remove rod bolts and the bended steel rod and fasten the chain as tight as possible with new rod bolts.
+- Remove rod bolts and the bent steel rod and fasten the chain as tight as possible with new rod bolts.

-The person doing the inspection and maintenance must have an internal training and know the product and the uer manual.
+The person doing the inspection and maintenance must have internal training and know the product and the user manual.
 After periods with extreme weather, minimum one control each month must be carried out.

 7.5 Generation control

-A generation control can be carried out when it is the most convenient time before restart of each new production cycle when there is no fish in the pen.
-The pen can not be used longer than 24 months before a new generation control takes place.
+A generation control can be carried out when it is the most convenient time before restarting each new production cycle when there is no fish in the pen.
+The pen cannot be used for longer than 24 months before a new generation control takes place.
 It is recommended that the control is carried out as close to the new production cycle as possible.

 Area/component | Method (GVI/NVI/DC/MR) | Description of inspection | Type of error | Comment | ||